 The Scheme is subject to currency risk because some of the Scheme's investments are held in overseas markets, either as segregated investments (direct exposure) or via pooled investment vehicles (indirect exposure).
-The Trustee has set a benchmark limit to overseas currency exposure of 15% of the total portfolio value which is achieved through a currency hedging policy utilising forward foreign currency contracts (see note 12).
-The net currency exposure at the current and previous year-ends was:
+The Trustee has set a benchmark limit to overseas currency exposure of 15% of the total portfolio value which is achieved through a currency hedging policy utilising forward foreign currency contracts (see note 13).
+The net currency exposure at the current and previous year-ends is shown on the next page: